 As the wireless access points proliferated, many manufacturers attempted to make them simpler to setup.
 To this end, many offered the "push a button" to set up.
-This was referred to as the Wi-fi Protected Setup or WPS.
+This was referred to as the Wi-Fi Protected Setup or WPS.
 This easy setup unfortunately was also easily cracked.
 If the Wi-Fi AP you are targeting has WPS, then this is the best way to hack it.

-Wi-Fi Protected Setup or WPS
+Background info on the Wi-Fi Protected Setup or WPS

 The idea behind the WPS was to simplify the setup of wireless access points for the non-technical home user.
 Usually, an 8 digit PIN was printed on the outside of the router and then the device would be authenticated with this PIN.
 The device would then generate a complex PSK that would be virtually dictionary attack proof.

 To attack the WPS, we then need only to need to brute-force the PIN.
-With 8 digits, that would seem to imply 10 to 8th power (10 x 10 x10 x 10x 10 x 10 x 10 x 10) of possibilities.
+With 8 digits, that would seem to imply 10 to 8th power (10 x 10 x 10 x 10 x 10 x 10 x 10 x 10) of possibilities.
 Fortunately, the eighth digit is a check sum, so now the number of possibilities is down to 10 to 7th power or about 10,000,000.
 This is certainly a doable number given enough time.
 Fortunately for us, the manufacturers actually broke down this number into two pieces, the first 4 digit and the second 3 digits.
-As a result, we only need to crack first a PIN with 10 to the 4th power of possibilities or 10,000 possibilities and another with 10 to 3rd power possibilities or 1000.
+As a result, we only need to crack the first PIN with 10 to the 4th power of possibilities or 10,000 possibilities and then another with 10 to 3rd power possibilities or 1000.
 This means that to crack the PIN on these devices we only need to try 11,000 possibilities!
 This is certainly a very doable number for a brute force attack!